COVID-19 Updates & Resources

 If you feel sick:

 The safety of staff and patients is our highest priority.
 COVID-19 is a virus that is believed to spread in similar ways as the common cold or flu, such as when an infected person coughs or sneezes.
 Symptoms include fever, cough and difficulty breathing.
 If you are a current patient and are experiencing any of these symptoms, we ask that you contact your clinic by PHONE and reschedule your appointment.
-We are waiving any late cancellation fees for respiratory illness-related cancellations.

 The CDC has the most current information about the virus, including everything you need to know about how the virus spreads, how it’s treated, how to protect yourself, and what to do if you get sick.
 Stay on top of the latest by visiting the CDC website, which is being updated frequently.
 You can also learn how your state’s department of public health is responding to the situation by visiting the website for the state where you live: